bpangburn/swingset/swingset/README.txt

 SSDataNavigator
 ***********************
 Component that can be used for data navigation.
-It provides buttons for navigation, insertion, and deletion of records in a SSRowSet.
-The modification of a SSRowSet can be prevented using the setModificaton() method.
+It provides buttons for navigation, insertion, and deletion of records in a RowSet.
+The modification of a RowSet can be prevented using the setModificaton() method.
 Any changes made to the columns of a record will be updated whenever there is a navigation.

-For example if you are displaying three columns using the JTextField and the user changes the text in the text fields then the columns will be updated to the new values when the user navigates the SSRowSet.
+For example if you are displaying three columns using the JTextField and the user changes the text in the text fields then the columns will be updated to the new values when the user navigates the RowSet.
 If the user wants to revert the changes he made he can press the Undo button, however this must be done before any navigation.
 Once navigation takes place changes can't be reverted using Undo button (has to be done manually by the user).